 Researchers at the University of Massachusetts Amherst and the Harvard T.H.
-Chan School of Public Health have found that eating more vegetable protein may reduce your risks of early menopause.
+Chan School of Public Health have found that eating more vegetable protein may reduce your risks of early delay menopause naturally.
 The new study followed 85,682 women and revealed how the right dietary habits can delay the age at which you hit the life milestone.

 Most women go through menopause in their early 50s, but 10% of women are experiencing it in their early 40s.